Embodiment

 This is inextricably linked to the heart state of friendliness, or loving kindness.
 Your heart and mind work together to create an open, spacious and welcoming mood combined with a clear-seeing.

-The biggest killer to mindfulness is when you are in opposition to the world – then you get into a reactive state where your only priority is to identify the ‘bad’ thing and get to safety as quickly as possible.
+The biggest killer to mindfulness is when you are in opposition to the world.
+Then you get into a reactive state where your only priority is to identify the ‘bad’ thing and get to safety as quickly as possible.

 If you fall into opposition with life you narrow down on the thing that you are in opposition to.
 Your perspective becomes clouded and you put all your energy into defending yourself or attacking what you are in opposition to, rather than understanding the situation and making space for it to be as it is.